Deborah E. Rupp

 Strah, N., & Rupp, D. E. (2022).
 Are there cracks in our foundation?
 An integrative review of diversity issues in job analysis.
 Journal of Applied Psychology, 107, 1031–1051.

 Strah, N., Rupp, D. E., & Morris, S. (2022).
 Job analysis and job classification for addressing pay inequality in organizations: Adjusting our methods within a shifting legal landscape.
-Industrial and Organizational Psychology: Perspectives in Science and Practice, 14, 1–45.
+Industrial and Organizational Psychology: Perspectives on Science and Practice, 14, 1–45.

 Thornton, G. C., Rupp, D. E., Gibbons, A., & Vanhove, A. J. (2019).
 Same-gender and same-race bias in assessment center ratings: Statistical significance and practical importance.
 International Journal of Selection and Assessment, 27, 54–71.